 Mott pediatricians see patients at a number of convenient locations in communities throughout Southeast Michigan including locations in Brighton, Canton, Howell, Northville, Saline, Ypsilanti and four Ann Arbor locations.
 See the list of all Pediatric Primary Care Locations.

 Research programs in the Department of Pediatrics are located throughout the Medical School to take advantage of collaborations across disciplines and to meet the needs of diverse research groups.
-Research by Department Faculty take place in state of the art facilities that include the Life Sciences Institute, A. Alfred Taubman Biomedical Sciences Research Building, the Comprehensive Cancer Center, Medical Sciences Research Buildings, and the Brehm Tower.
+Research by Department Faculty take place in state of the art facilities that include the Life Sciences Institute, A. Alfred Taubman Biomedical Sciences Research Building, the Rogel Cancer Center, Medical Sciences Research Buildings, and the Brehm Tower.